marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 *Using timers for each recorded session.*

+### Text Files & Chatlog Mode

 Something I didn't want to spend much time on during the day itself would be configuring the speaker's names in OBS.
-I was looking into the read from file option, and then I noticed the chatlog mode.
+I was looking into the read from file option, and then I noticed the Chatlog Mode.
 With this option enabled, with a row count of 1, only the last line is used as the input for a text field.
 So I put all the speaker names in a text file in reverse order and used that as the source for the speaker name field in OBS.
 When a new speaker was joining, I only needed to remove the last line and save the file.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2020/05/12/04-chatlogmode.jpg" alt="Using text files with chatlog mode enabled.">